Socialism Rising: Dems take House pushing massive government expansion, as party lurches left

 "Senator Warren has been a longtime advocate of aggressively addressing climate change and shifting toward renewables, and supports the idea of a Green New Deal to ambitiously tackle our climate crisis, economic inequality, and racial injustice," an aide told the outlet.

-Warren, Harris and Booker have also backed separate plans Medicare-for-all plans.
+Warren, Harris and Booker have also backed separate Medicare-for-all plans.

 In the House, the Sunrise Movement says that it has more than 40 House members who are backing the Green New Deal, including Reps.
 Tulsi Gabbard, D-Hawaii, Joe Kennedy, D-Mass., Ted Lieu, D-Calif., and Veronica Escobar, D-Texas.

 However, Democratic leadership has been cautious about adopting such proposals.
-Roll Call reported that Rep. Frank Pallone, D-N.J., who is set to be the Energy and Commerce Committee chairman, said he supports the idea of “Medicare-for-all” but doesn’t think the votes are there.
+Roll Call reported that Rep. Frank Pallone, D-N.J., who is set to be the Energy and Commerce Committee chairman, said he supports the idea of Medicare-for-all but doesn’t think the votes are there.

 Earlier this week, House Democrats formalized proposals for a new committee on climate change, but without the features that proponents of a Green New Deal have sought -- such as the power to subpoena and the authority to vote on legislation and send it directly to the House floor.